lbonzi/gads-old-design-auto-switcher/README.md

 Follow these steps to install the extension:

 ### Step 1: Download
-Download the source code zip file for the extension and unzip the repository.
+Download the source code zip file for the extension and `unzip` the repository.

 ### Step 2: Open Chrome Extensions
 Open your Chrome browser and navigate to: `chrome://extensions` in your Google Chrome browser.

 ### Step 3: Enable Developer Mode
-Enable _Developer Mode_ by toggling the switch in the top-right corner.
+`Enable` _Developer Mode_ by toggling the switch in the top-right corner.
 Once enabled, you will see additional options.

 ### Step 4: Load Unpacked Extension
 Click on the `Load unpacked` button.
 A file dialog will open.
-Navigate to the location where you unzipped the extension files and select the main folder you have just extracted.
+Navigate to the location where you unzipped the extension files and `select` the **main folder** you have just unzipped.

 The extension should now appear in the list of installed extensions on the Extensions page.

 ![image](https://github.com/lbonzi/gads-old-design-auto-switcher/assets/70207789/f4f1642d-57cc-4461-9b8f-882f0aefe1e6)